balancer/code-review/rate-providers/RingsStakedRateprovider.md

 ## Conclusion
 **Summary judgment: SAFE**

 The Rate Providers should work well with Balancer pools.
 The underlying contracts have been audited.
-Computation of totalAssets do not rely on `balanceOf()` calls and also their audits do not indicate any risk of a donation attack vector.